VegaDeftwing/OpGuidesHugoSrc/content/Engineering/ep1-community.md

 # Ⅰ - Community

 The only way to be successful in this journey is to make friends along the way.
-Some of this get's really, really difficult.
+Some of this gets really, really difficult.
 You *will* get stuck.
 Having friends to help makes it possible.
 Find group chats on telegram, join IRC channels, get on some forums, and ask questions on Reddit.
 Working with people is a lot more fun and you'll learn so much more.

 Beyond that, having inspiration each day can be a huge booster shot to your motivation and creativity.
 Some sites I use nearly daily to finding good new material are: